MileHacker Logo

 Logical Next Destinations

-• Campeche/Mérida are ideal for exploring more colonial history and other major Maya sites.
+• Campeche/Mérida are ideal for exploring more the history of colonization and other major Maya sites.

-• Flores/Tikal is a sensible next step for those eager to explore the core Maya heartland elsewhere Mexico.
+• Flores/Tikal is a sensible next a measure for those eager to explore the core Maya heartland elsewhere Mexico.

-• Campeche is about 3-4 hours by bus from Palenque.
+• Campeche is approximately 3-4 hours by bus from Palenque.

-• Mérida is approximately 8-9 hours by bus from Palenque (or 4-5 hours from Campeche).
+• Mérida is about 8-9 hours by bus from Palenque (or 4-5 hours from Campeche).

 • Allow 1-2 days for Campeche, and 2-3 days for Mérida.